Managing Loneliness and HeartbreakBy Dr. Margaret Paul

 - Others harming themselves

 Helplessness is a similar feeling to loneliness - intense inner turmoil.
 In the example above of greeting your friend and receiving a cold response, not only do you have the stab of loneliness, but you also feel the pain of helplessness over your friend's behavior.
 You cannot make him or her connect with you.
 However, because this is such a difficult feeling, you don't want to know that you cannot have control over another or over the outcome of things.
 To avoid knowing about your lack of control, you may shame yourself: "It's my fault.
-If I'm different, I can get others to be different."
+If I' do things right, I can get others to like me."
 Or you might blame your friend, attempting to get him or her to change.
 Both shame and blame are attempts to avoid accepting helplessness over others.

 Managing the feelings of loneliness, heartbreak and helplessness is not as hard as you may think it is.
 If you practice the following aspects of Inner Bonding, you will find that you do not need to use your various addictions to avoid pain.

-- Stay tuned into your body/feelings so that you know when you are feeling lonely or helpless.
+Stay tuned into your body/feelings so that you know when you are feeling lonely, heartbroken, or helpless.
 It's very important to be able to acknowledge and name the feeling, and it may take some time to recognize these feelings since you may have been avoiding them for so long.
 Consciously decide that you want responsibility for nurturing and then releasing these feelings.

-- Welcome and embrace the feelings, opening with deep compassion for these feelings.
-Connect with a spiritual Source of love and compassion (which you can learn to do through practicing Inner Bonding), open to this Source and ask for help in being in compassion for the feelings.
+Welcome and embrace the feelings, opening with deep compassion for these feelings.
+Connect with a spiritual source of love and compassion (which you can learn to do through practicing Inner Bonding), open to this source and ask for help in being compassionate toward these feelings.

-- Open to learning about what the feelings are telling you about a person or a situation, and about what would be the loving action toward the person or situation.
+Open to learning about what the feelings are telling you about a person or a situation, and about what would be the loving action to take in the face of the person or situation.

 You will find that these painful feelings will release if you practice these steps rather than abandon yourself in the face of painful events and experiences.